-Lures and baits that catch fish: small bait for smaller fish/panfish (bluegill, crappie, green sunfish, red ear sunfish, trout, etc.); Large baits for large fish (catfish, largemouth bass).
-Artificial baits:(plastics, hair, feathers and crankbaits mimicking minnows, crayfish, frogs, snakes; plastic worms with different texture and color, peanut butter, spam, catfish bait).
-Live baits-nightcrawlers, wax worms, small red worms, crawfish, frogs, other.
+Lures and baits that catch fish: small baits for smaller fish/panfish (bluegill, crappie, green sunfish, red ear sunfish, trout, etc.); large baits for large fish (catfish, largemouth bass); artificial baits (plastics, hair, feathers and crankbaits mimicking minnows, crayfish, frogs, snakes, worms with different texture and color: peanut butter, spam, catfish bait); live baits (nightcrawlers, wax worms, small red worms, crawfish, frogs, etc.)

-Hooks: Consider small hooks (size 8 to size 20) for small fish, large hooks for large fish. (size 2 to size 6).
-Use double and treble hooks for certain baits like peanut butter, catfish bait, spam, etc. Use short shank hooks for small baits and longer shank hooks for larger baits.
+Hooks: Consider small hooks (size 8 to size 20) for small fish, large hooks for large fish. (size 2 to size 6), double and treble hooks for certain baits like peanut butter, catfish bait, spam, etc. Use short shank hooks for small baits and longer shank hooks for larger baits.

-Fish harvests: Ankeny has posted water basins to help with fish management.
-Help by respecting the postings.
-Keep all panfish (2-9") that are caught for disposal or dinner table fare.
+Balance: A balanced pond is one where both largemouth bass and panfish populations have stable reproduction each year and there is a range of sizes from small to large in all species.
+Essentially, panfish are providing enough food for the largemouth bass, and the largemouth bass are keeping the panfish populations under control.
+Ankeny has posted water basins to help with balancing the basins.
+Help balance the water basins by respecting the postings.
+Keep all panfish (2-8") that are caught for disposal or dinner table fare.
 Return big panfish over 9 inches to maintain a population of large panfish for reproduction.
 Follow DNR rules on fish harvests--numbers, sizes etc..